Fildtech/printf/README.md

+0x11.
+C - printf
-This is a printf projectdone by Kelechi and Friday
+This is a printf group project done by Kelechi and Friday